LairdCP/meta-summit-som/README.md

 * HTTP/FTP Server

-    Start a HTTP or FTP server on a development machine that is connected to a network which can be accessed by the Summit SOM 8M Plus DVK.
+    Start a HTTP or FTP server on a development machine that is connected to a network which can be accessed by the Summit SOM DVK.

-    Boot the Summit SOM 8M Plus DVK from internal eMMC and use the `fw_update` script (built around `swupdate`) to flash the image.
+    Boot the Summit SOM DVK from internal eMMC and use the `fw_update` script (built around `swupdate`) to flash the image.
 The script will automatically determine where flash the new image (i.e., side 'b' if running from side 'a' or side 'a' if running from side 'b'), toggle the proper environment variable to boot from the new bootside and reboot the board:
     ```
     fw_update <url>
     ```